Video shows man left to die in South Carolina prison yard

 Capers was due to be released in 2026.

-"I don't want any mother to go through what I am going through," said Dickson.
+"I don't want any mother to go through what I am going through," Dickson said.
 "Don't wait till it happens to another inmate.
 Don't wait until another mother is sitting in this chair."

 Laura Strickler, Bianca Seward and Natalia Abrahams reported from Washington, D.C.